Profit vs Revenue: The Difference SaaS Founders Need to Know

 | Net profit | €3,620 |

 That’s an 18% net margin on €20k MRR.
-Respectable — but remove the marketing budget and the growth engine stops.
+Respectable, but remove the marketing budget and the growth engine stops.
 Keep it and you have less than €4,000/mo of actual profit.
+The profit vs revenue ratio looks healthier than it feels in the bank account.

 Which One to Optimize First

 Below €5,000 MRR: Focus on revenue.
 You need enough customers to have meaningful data.
-Optimizing profit at €2,000 MRR means cutting a €20/mo tool — it won’t change your trajectory.
+Optimizing profit at €2,000 MRR means cutting a €20/mo tool, it won’t change your trajectory or your profit vs revenue position.

 FAQ

-No. Revenue is the total amount customers pay you.
-Profit is what remains after subtracting all costs — COGS, operating expenses, taxes, and interest.
+No. In a profit vs revenue comparison, revenue is the total amount customers pay you.
+Profit is what remains after subtracting all costs: COGS, operating expenses, taxes, and interest.
 A SaaS can have growing revenue and negative profit simultaneously.

 What is net profit vs revenue?

-Revenue is the top-line number before any deductions.
-Net profit is the bottom-line number after every expense has been subtracted — including cost of goods sold, operating costs, taxes, and interest.
-Net profit divided by revenue gives you your net margin.
+In the profit vs revenue framework, revenue is the top-line number before any deductions.
+Net profit is the bottom-line number after every expense has been subtracted, including COGS, operating costs, taxes, and interest.
+Net profit divided by revenue gives you net margin.

-Can a company have revenue but no profit?
+Can a company have revenue but no profit in a profit vs revenue analysis?

 Yes, and it’s common in SaaS.
 Any company spending more than it earns has revenue but negative profit (a net loss).
-Most venture-backed SaaS companies operate at a loss for years, prioritizing growth over profitability.
-Bootstrapped founders typically can’t afford that luxury.
+Most venture-backed SaaS companies operate at a loss for years, so the profit vs revenue gap is wide.

-Should I track gross profit or net profit?
+Should I track gross profit or net profit in a profit vs revenue review?

-Both, but for different reasons.
-Gross profit tells you if your product’s unit economics work — is each subscription profitable before overhead?
+Both, but for different reasons inside the profit vs revenue picture.
+Gross profit tells you if your product’s unit economics work.
 Net profit tells you if the entire business is sustainable.
 A healthy gross margin with negative net profit means the product works but spending needs adjustment.

 For bootstrapped SaaS, a gross margin above 80% is strong and a net margin above 20% is excellent.
-Bessemer Venture Partners’ 2024 State of the Cloud report puts median public SaaS gross margins at 72%.
-Net margins vary wildly — many public SaaS companies run at break-even or a loss by choice.
+Bessemer’s 2024 State of the Cloud report puts median public SaaS gross margins at 72% in their profit vs revenue analysis.
 As a bootstrapped founder, aim for positive net profit as early as possible.

 Free Tool